Collapsed Forms

 Sculpture has allowed new opportunities for chance and experimentation in a 3-dimensional form.
 Pushing the unpredictable allows a higher risk and a greater reward.

-These sculptures are categorized by their inspiration.
-My early work was influenced by the rise of the digital in our world, at that time home computers and cell phones were beginning to be accessible to the masses.
+My early 2-dimensional work was influenced by the rise of the digital in our world – at that time home computers and cell phones were beginning to be more widely accessible.
 My artwork embraced the possibilities and began using the computer to create new ideas around painting.
 As the digital became more prevalent in society I began to incorporate traditional work into the digital paintings creating hybrid works with references to nature, especially to Climate Change.
+The sculptures continue my concerns with climate change via 3 bodies of work which sometimes overlap:

 Some works fall into multiple categories.